Pricing Guide

 Voice over rates change by project type

 Commercial voice over pricing usually reflects media usage and exclusivity.
-Narration and long-form work are typically scoped around script length, runtime, or session structure.
+Narration, e-learning, games, and long-form work are typically scoped around script length, runtime, session structure, or performance demands.

 That is why asking for one number for 'voice over' usually creates confusion.
 A paid streaming campaign and an internal training module may both be thirty seconds long, but they do not carry the same business value or release profile.

-The cleanest budgeting approach is to identify the category first, then layer in usage, session needs, and revisions.
-That gets you much closer to reality than browsing random price lists.
+The cleanest budgeting approach is to identify the category first, then layer in usage, session needs, pickups, and revisions.
+That gets you much closer to a real quote than browsing random price lists.

-Clients often underestimate how much exclusivity, paid media, versioning, and compressed schedules affect rates.
+Clients often underestimate how much exclusivity, paid media, versioning, vocal stress, and compressed schedules affect rates.

 A simple internal video may be straightforward to quote even if it runs longer than a commercial.
 A short commercial can still cost more because it carries release, market, and brand value that the voice actor is effectively licensing into the spot.